Xeverous/the_website/website/pages/cpp/tutorials/accelerated/xx_oop/typeof/index.rst

 You would probably expect the real name of the type, as written in code, with all qualifiers.
 But this is not the case.
 The standard places no requirements on it, not even the lifetime of the returned string.

 This is an example place where the specification is very tolerant.
-It's much better to not guuarantee something than to label practically-valuable implementations non-conforming.
+It's much better to not guarantee something than to label practically-valuable implementations non-conforming.

 So what's the reality then? `https://en.cppreference.com/w/cpp/types/type_info/name <cppreference>`_ says: